Finding Joy During Difficult Times

 The following ideas can help others experience joy.
 Since helping others is one of the best ways to feel happier and healthier yourself, when they feel joy, you will, too.

-Send letters, poems, or drawings to first responders, essential workers, or elderly people who are sheltered in-place.
+Send letters, poems, or drawings to first responders, essential workers, or elderly people on their own, for example.
 By engaging in this activity, you are bringing a sense of comfort and joy to others and giving yourself a feeling of fulfillment for having passed on some happiness to others.
 Additionally, it can help shift your attention away from your own day-to-day struggles and the heaviness you may be feeling.

 Start collecting spare change or a small amount of money every day, with the intention of donating it to a charity of your choice.
 At the end of a designated period of time (one to three months), write a letter to the charity letting them know what you did, why, and the meaning behind the donation.
 Saving the money and seeing the fruits of your labor will spark joy that you were able to meet a goal.
 Additionally, by writing a letter you’ll be able to express your intentions of goodwill to another.
 Oftentimes, when we voice our positivity instead of keeping it inside, we can further feel joy throughout our soul.